cibseven-community-hub/cibseven-external-task-client-python3/README.md

 External Tasks are service tasks whose execution differs particularly from the execution of other service tasks (e.g. Human Tasks).
 The execution works in a way that units of work are polled from the engine before being completed.

-**camunda-external-task-client-python** allows you to create easily such client in Python3.
+**cibseven-external-task-client-python** allows you to create easily such client in Python3.

 ## Features

 ### [Start process](https://docs.camunda.org/manual/latest/reference/rest/process-definition/post-start-process-instance/)
-Camunda provides functionality to start a process instance for a given process definition.
+CIB seven provides functionality to start a process instance for a given process definition.

 To start a process instance, we can use `start_process()` from [engine_client.py](./camunda/client/engine_client.py#L24)